realspal/finclubju/README.md

 Project Details       : Website created using HTML, CSS and Bootstrap

-Project Purpose       : Website for Jadavpur University Finance Club (FinClub JU)
+Project Purpose       : Website for FinClub JU

 --------------------------------------------------------------------------------------------------------